 The team also noted that teeth in this group also showed signs of deeper lines/scratches when compared to the other groups.

 This led researchers to determine that “rotary/oscillatory toothbrush caused the highest tooth surface abrasion when compared with other electronic toothbrushes.”
+Regardless of the type of toothbrush used, maintaining proper technique is essential for optimal dental health.

-Brushing Still Key
+Brushing Still Key to Oral Hygiene

 As a McKinney family dental care provider, Dr. Lawrence can provide you with tips on how to brush and on which brands of electric or sonic toothbrushes you should consider buying.
+Maintaining oral hygiene through proper use and maintenance of electric toothbrushes is crucial for good dental health.